eastgenomics/eggd_athena/readme.md

 - Panel BED file
 - Per base coverage BED file (output from mosdepth)
-- Exons nirvana (exon annotation file; generated from Illumina Nirvana RefSeq gff file)
+- Exons nirvana (exon annotation file; originally generated from Illumina Nirvana RefSeq gff file, analogous file can be created by following instructions [here][transcript-file-url])

 n.b. check [Athena][athena-url] readme for required formats of input files, specific formatting is required and if not correct will result in errors / empty files being generated.
-The use of 'chr' prefix MUST also be consistent between the panel bed file, mosdepth output and exon annotation file.
-If not this will result in errors with Bedtools and empty files being generated.

 Optional inputs: